DrNeil/WPDFileTransfer/PortableDevices/README.md

 https://cgeers.wordpress.com/2012/04/17/wpd-transfer-content-to-a-device/

-The file Program.cs does a simple task of either copying a folder to/from the phone from your pc or  copying a file to/from the phone from your pc.
+The file Program.cs does a simple task of either copying a folder to/from the phone from your PC or  copying a file to/from the phone from your PC.

 See the top of that file for instructions.